tsptoni/iban-manager/README.md

 This will take a while until all the dependencies are installed (Python requirements, React packages and OS binaries).

+Install Tables to PostgreSQL.

+* 2 `docker-compose -f dev.yml run --rm ibanmanager_django python manage.py migrate`

 Once done, start the project with:

-* 2 `docker-compose -f dev.yml up`
+* 3 `docker-compose -f dev.yml up`

-* 3 Open your browser and go to http://localhost:3000
+* 4 Open your browser and go to http://localhost:3000

-* 3.1 If you want to explore the Django Admin Panel, go to http://localhost:8000
+* 4.1 If you want to explore the Django Admin Panel, go to http://localhost:8000

 Tests